-If you oppose the lender’s motion for relief, there will be a hearing in front of the judge.
-At the hearing, the judge can grant or deny the lender’s motion.
-However, in most cases, the judge or your lender will agree to give you a certain amount of time to catch up on your missed payments (this is referred to as an adequate protection order).
-If you are able to catch up, the stay will remain in effect.
-However, if you fail to comply with the adequate protection order, the stay will usually be lifted without further hearing.
+If you convince the judge that you can catch up on the missed payments, the judge will usually give you time to do so (this is referred to as an adequate protection order).
+If you’re successful, the stay will remain in effect.
+However, if you fail to comply with the adequate protection order, the stay will likely be lifted without further hearing.

 (To learn more, see When a Creditor Tries to Lift (Remove) the Automatic Stay.)